 Qantas said it will still have to cancel flights today and May 23 even though its mechanics union decided not to strike after all.
 The Australian Licensed Aircraft Engineers’ Association (ALAE) changed its mind about the work stoppage just a day before the first planned action.
 Qantas CEO Geoff Dixon said the decision “had come too late for the airline to reverse the cancellation of services.”
 However, Qantas said it would add capacity on some routes, operating four additional ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Qantas Strike Threat Averted, But Flights Still Canceled".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Qantas Strike Threat Averted, But Flights Still Canceled".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.